How was the first week at your current job?

 25 years of history in one package

 Cactus, an agency based in Denver, prepared a welcome kit that includes a T-shirt, a baseball cap, a ruler and USB among others.
-The purpose was to not only give their new employees tools that they would need in their jobs, but also to brief them on the company’s over 25 years of history.
+The purpose was to not only give their new employees tools that they would need in their jobs but also to brief them on the company’s over 25 years of history.

 The voice of an airline

-Fluor design studios was hired by Tap Portugal to design the new welcome employee kits for the airline.
+Fluor design studios were hired by Tap Portugal to design the new welcome employee kits for the airline.
 A speech bubble artwork was used to reflect the voice of the company along with the slogan “Welcome aboard”.